converged-computing/ensemble-python/README.md

 # This shows termination, which is necessary for when you want an exit
 ensemble run examples/terminate-example.yaml

+# Run a heartbeat every 3 seconds.
+# This will trigger a check to see if actions need to be performed
+ensemble run examples/heartbeat-example.yaml
 ```

 Right now, this will run any rules with "start" triggers, which for this hello world example includes a few hello world jobs!
 You'll then be able to watch and see flux events coming in!